 There are limitless ways to award performance-based increases.
-This guide highlights three approaches that you may wish to consider.
+This guide highlights three you may want to consider.
 These options are arranged from least to most structured.
-The success of any merit increase model is highly dependent on the ability to:
+Note that the success of any merit increase model highly depends on the ability to:

-- 1. Sort people into unsatisfactory and low performance categories - 2.
-Award increases to top performers that are 75-80% higher than the 3.85% increase.
-This translates to an increase of roughly 7% for top performance.
+- 1. Identify and sort people into unsatisfactory and low performance categories - 2.
+Award increases to top performers that are 75-80% higher than the 3.75% increase.
+This translates to an increase of roughly 6.5% for top performers.